Nehoa21/README-Generator/GeneratedREAMDE.md

   * [Contact](#contact)
 ## Installation

-Installation
+'npm install' in the terminal to install inquirer

 ## Usage

-Usage
+'node index.js' in the terminal to begin.
+Also follow video instructions

 ## Contributing

-Contributing
+N/A

 ## Tests

-Tests
+N/A

 ## License

-Apache License 2.0
+MIT License

 ## Contact

 GitHub: [@Nehoa21](https://github.com/Nehoa21)

-Email:
+Email: nehoaakina21@yahoo.com

-LinkedIn:
+LinkedIn: N/A